 The organisational structure of the NCR underpins its ability to implement its strategies and achieve desired outcomes.
 The Minister of Trade, Industry, and Competition appoints the CEO, who is granted the responsibilities of the accounting authority under Section 23(3) of the NCA.
 The CEO provides strategic leadership, oversees, and ensures the efficient and effective use of NCR's resources and ensures compliance with all of its legal requirements and reporting and financial accountability obligations, or as delegated to suitably qualified employees.
 The minister may appoint a person who is suitably qualified and experienced, as a deputy CEO (DCEO) to assist the CEO in carrying out the functions of the National Credit Regulator.
-In the absence of a DCEO, the NCR has temporarily appointed the executive senior legal advisor to assist the CEO in carrying out the functions of the NCR.
 The NCR's company secretary assists the accounting authority and CEO to ensure sound corporate governance.
 The company secretary also provides governance knowledge and guidance and ensures institutional integrity.
-The CFO assists with all aspects of strategic finance to ensure optimal resource utilization, informs funding sourcing, and provides guidance on sound financial practices.
-Information on its organisational structure, corporate governance and performance is found in the NCR annual report 2024/25.
+The CFO assists with all aspects of strategic finance to ensure optimal resource utilisation, informs funding sourcing, and provides guidance on sound financial practices.
+Information on its organisational structure, corporate governance and performance is found in the NCR annual report 2023/24.